 In November 2015, the National Agency of Public Registry (NAPR) of the MoJ launched a project Gender and Property aimed at informing the public about the principles of gender equality and equal rights in the distribution of property.
 According to NAPR data, during 2010-2014, 1,319,155 property right of physical persons were registered out of which only 43.6 per cent were women.
 Women fall behind men in all regions of Georgia with regard to property registration, in some municipalities the share of women is especially low.

-Since 2011, LEPL Public Service Development Agency (PSDA) under the MoJ, with financial support of the EU has been implementing project “Implementation of Electronic Governance at Local Self-Governments”.
-Project aims at development of local Self-Government capabilities, improvement of management on self-Government level by means of ensuring quality services to local population and development of infrastructure.

-The PSDA has opened community centers across Georgia to increase access of the rural population to more than 200 public sector and some private sector services.
-Apart from the municipal administration offices, the community centers offer special spaces for civil engagement free internet access, computers and videoconference equipment and modern electronic library services.
-Currently, 53 community centers are operating across Georgia.

 The MoEPA (supported by ENPARD, USAID, and UNDP) is implementing a number of projects aimed at protecting women’s rights in rural areas.
 A series of raining, seminars and conferences were organized (supported by Mercy Corps, People in Need, CARE, OXFAM GB, FAO and other international organizations SDC, UNDP, USAID) on organizational development, business project development, women’s economic leadership, women and food safety, budget planning and grant application writing skills, financial planning, project management, budgeting, and business planning and related issues.
 More than 5000 women participated in the courses.

 The MoEPA (supported by Mercy Corps) delivered a number of educational programmes in 21 municipalities on farmer cooperation principles, business planning and financial management, agricultural technologies and environment protection.
 In total, 179 training sessions have been conducted, and among 1,105 participants 25 per cent were women.
 A leadership and effective communication course were organized for municipality and informational-consultation service representatives.
 It focused on women’s empowerment in decision-making processes.
 Some 39 per cent of farmer cooperatives are women.
 Among 74 funded cooperatives, women were the majority in 18 of them.
 Among 74 cooperatives, 12 are chaired by women.